PROFESSORS AND RESEARCHERS

 Email:laurent.solini@umontpellier.fr

-In October 2012, Laurent Solini defended his doctoral thesis in sociology on the experiences of adolescents incarcerated in juvenile detention centers.
-In September 2013, he was recruited as a lecturer at the University of Montpellier and joined the Santesih laboratory, where he mainly teaches on the Master's program in "Prevention, Health Education, and Physical Activity" (PESAP) and in sociology at the Bachelor's level.
+In October 2012, Laurent Solini defended his doctoral dissertation in sociology, which focused on the experiences of adolescents incarcerated in juvenile detention centers.
+In September 2013, he was hired as an associate professor at the University of Montpellier and joined the Santesih laboratory, where he primarily teaches in the Master’s program in “Prevention, Health Education, and Physical Activity” (PESAP) as well as sociology at the undergraduate level.

-From 2018 to 2020 – Director of research for "From one care institution to another.
-An exploratory study of the institutional socialization of minors in the justice system," funded by the Law and Justice Research Mission.
+2018–2020 – Research Director for “From One Care Institution to Another: An Exploratory Study of the Institutional Socialization of Minors in the Juvenile Justice System,” funded by the Law and Justice Research Mission

-Since 2020 – Head of Adapted Physical Activity and Health at the UFR STAPS in Montpellier
+Since 2020 – Head of the Adapted Physical Activity and Health Program at the STAPS Department in Montpellier

-Since 2015 – Head of Sociology for Bachelor's degrees at the UFR STAPS in Montpellier
+Since 2015 – Head of the Sociology Program in the Bachelor’s Degree at the UFR STAPS in Montpellier

-From 2016 to 2018 – Member of the Scientific Council of the UFR STAPS (Faculty of Sports Science) in Montpellier
+2016–2018 – Member of the Scientific Advisory Board of the UFR STAPS in Montpellier

 Prison architecture

-Solini L., Yeghicheyan J., Mennesson C. (eds.), 2022,Les déplacés.
-Portraits de parcours de jeunes sous main de justice(The Displaced: Portraits of Young People in the Hands of Justice), Nîmes, Champ Social, "Questions de société" (Social Issues)
+Solini, L., Yeghicheyan, J., & Mennesson, C. (eds.), 2022,*The Displaced: Portraits of the Journeys of Young People in the Criminal Justice System*, Nîmes: Champ Social, “Questions de société”

-Solini L., 2017,Serving one's sentence at the Lavaur Juvenile Detention Center, Nîmes, Champ Social, "Social Issues" (was the subject of a Senate hearing in the working group on "Reintegration of incarcerated minors" on May 16, 2018)
+Solini L., 2017,Serving a Sentence at the Lavaur Juvenile Detention Center, Nîmes, Champ Social, “Social Issues” (the subject of a Senate hearing held by the working group on “Reintegration of Incarcerated Minors” on May 16, 2018)

 Confinement in mental institutions and prisons